-Dairy Goat Superintendents - Wes Knackstedt & Aspen Knackstedt Livestock Extension Agent - Bailey Schilling
+Dairy Goat Superintendents - Wes Knackstedt & Aspen Devey Livestock Extension Agent - Bailey Schilling

-General Goat Rules

-1. Please read all General rules, species rules and guidelines, there is much information there, not included here.

-2. Prior Entry and payment of fees is required for ALL goat classes is via Fair Entry Online.

-3. All goat members must have attended a Meat Quality Assurance training as a Junior Member and as a Senior Member to show at the Larimer County Fair.
+- 1. Please read all the General Information and Rules, Exhibitor Rules and 4-H Livestock Division Rules, information is included there that is not in this section. - 2.
+Prior Entry and payment of fees is required for ALL dairy goat classes via Fair Entry Online. - 3.
+All Dairy goat members must have attended Meat Quality Assurance training as a Junior Member and as a Senior Member to show at the Larimer County Fair. - 4.
+NAIS Premise Identification numbers need to be recorded for each animal through 4-H online. - 5.
+The USDA's Scrapic Eradication Program will be enforced at the 2024 Larimer County Fair. - a.
+This regulation requires goats to have Scrapie ID (flock ID) ear tags that list their flock of origin. - b.
+Registered goats may use legible tattoos or readable microchips (EIDs) with Breed Registration Numbers (in place of Scrapie tags).

-4. No bucks are permitted at fair.

-5. The USDA's Scrapie Eradication Program will be enforced at the 20223 Larimer County Fair.

-a.
-This regulation requires goats to have Scrapie ID (flock ID) ear tags that list their flock of origin.

-b.
-Goats required to have Scrapie tags are: All breeding goats regardless of age, all wethers and all does show as market goats.

-c.
-Registered goats (meat and dairy) may use legible tattoos or readable microchips (EIDs) with Breed Registration Numbers (in place of Scrapie tags).
 Registration papers must be provided for verification.
-Illegible tattoos and nonreadable EIDs must be replaced with a USDA Scrapie ID Tag.

-Additional Project Specific Rules

-1. Exhibitors may have purebred, American, high grade or mini standard females and wethers.

-2. Dairy Goat classes will be divided by breed types into the following groups:

-a.
-All Other Purebred (AOP) (Alpine, Toggenburg, Saanen, Oberhasli, Sable, Nubian, LaMancha) b.
-Nigerian Dwarf Type and Mini Standard (Any Standard

-Bred crossed with a Nigerian Dwarf) 3.
-Ages should be computed as of July 30, 2023:
+Illegible tattoos and non-readable EIDs must be replaced with a USDA Scrapie ID Tag. - 6.
+No bucks are permitted at the fair. - 7.
+Exhibitors may have purebred, American, high grade or mini standard females and wethers. - 8.
+Dairy Goat classes will be divided by breed types into the following groups: - a.
+All Other Purebred (AOP) (Alpine, Toggenburg, Saanen, Oberhasli, Sable, Nubian, LaMancha) - b.
+Nigerian Dwarf Type and Mini Standard (Any Standard Bred crossed with a Nigerian Dwarf) - 9.
+Ages should be computed as of July 30, 2024:

-Junior Kid - April 15, 2023, to July 30, 2023 Senior Kid - January 1, 2023, to April 14, 2023 Senior Yearling or Doe not in milk - July 30, 2021, to December 31, 2022 Milking Yearling - under 2 years old in milk 2 Year Olds - 24 to 35 months
+Junior Kid - April 15, 2024, to July 30, 2024

+Senior Kid - January 1, 2024, to April 14, 2024

+Senior Yearling or Doe not in milk - July 30, 2024, to December 31, 2024

+Milking Yearling - under 2 years old in milk
-3-4 Year Olds - 24 to 35 months

-5 Year Olds and Older - 48 months and older

-4. All animals must be dehorned or polled to show.

-5. All milking does must be milked out after the completion of the show.
-Does entered in the milking competition must be milked out the evening before the competition and milked the following day at the times designated in the exhibitor schedule.

-6. White shirts (blouses) and white pants for all Dairy Goat classes and Dairy Goat Showmanship.

-7. Best Udder Class is open to all producing does.

-Champion Challenge Class: The Best Senior Doe in show from previous Larimer County Dairy Goat Show Can be entered in this class to show against the Best Senior Doe in show of the current year.
-Best Senior and Junior in Show will be chosen from among all breed types Champion & Reserve Champion does.
-This is not an ADGA sanctioned show.

-a.
-ADGA standards are used by the Judge & will be followed as closely as possible.

-b.
-ADGA rules found at adga.org

-c.
-Points awarded on class placement according to ADGA guidelines.

-11. Do not remove the stall cards placed to designate exhibitor's pens.
+- 2 Year Olds 24 to 35 months - 3-4 Year Olds 36 to 47 months - 5 Year Olds and Older 48 months and older - 10.
+All animals must be dehorned or polled to show. - 11.
+All milking does must be milked out after the completion of the show.
+Does entered in the milking competition must be milked out the evening before the competition and milked the following day at the times designated in the exhibitor schedule. - 12.
+White shirts (blouses) and white pants for all Dairy Goat classes and Dairy Goat Showmanship. - 13.
+Best Udder Class is open to all producing does. - 14.
+Champion Challenge Class: The Best Senior Doe in show from previous Larimer County Dairy Goat Show Can be entered in this class to show against the Best Senior Doe in show of the current year. - 15.
+Best Senior and Junior in Show will be chosen from among all breed types of Champion & Reserve Champion does. - 16.
+This is not an ADGA sanctioned show. - a.
+ADGA standards are used by the Judge & will be followed as closely as possible. - b.
+ADGA rules found at adga.org. - c.
+Points awarded for class placement according to ADGA guidelines. - 17.
+Do not remove the stall cards placed to designate exhibitor's pens.